The International Skyrunning Federation was founded in 2008 replacing the Federation for Sport at Altitude (FSA), founded in 1995.

-The ISF undertakes to diffuse the practice of skyrunning with respect for the environment, to promote private and public sports events, to develop training schools and to foster the medical-physical welfare of competitors.
+The ISF undertakes to diffuse the practice of skyrunning with respect for the environment, to promote private and public sports events, to develop training schools and workshops and to foster the medical-physical welfare of competitors.

 The ISF is a non-governmental international association with a non-profit-making purpose of international interest, having legal personality pursuant to Art.
 60 ff. of the Swiss Civil Code.

-b) The ISF headquarters and relative outsourcing may be located in a country other than Switzerland upon the decision of the Management Committee.
+- The ISF headquarters and relative outsourcing may be located in a country other than Switzerland upon the decision of the Management Committee.